hidyverse/r-novice-covid/_episodes/04-data-structures-part1.md

 ~~~
-str(CATegories)
+str(categories)
 ~~~
 {: .language-r}

 ~~~
- Factor w/ 3 levels "black","tabby",..: 2 3 3 1 2
+ Factor w/ 2 levels "hairless","white": 2 2 1 1 2
 ~~~
 {: .output}

 Now R has noticed that there are three possible categories in our data - but it also did something surprising; instead of printing out the strings we gave it, we got a bunch of numbers instead.
 R has replaced our human-readable categories with numbered indices under the hood, this is necessary as many statistical calculations utilise such numerical representations for categorical data:

 ~~~